The Four Stages Of A Bedsore

 Surgery may be required to correct a stage 4 bedsore.
 If the infection worsens, the patient may die.
 While antibiotics should already have been prescribed, antibacterial and antiviral drugs become an absolute necessity at stage 4.
 The infection, if left untreated, can lead to sepsis, a blood infection that is fatal in many cases.

-How Nursing Homes Can Prevent Bedsores
+How PA Nursing Homes Can Prevent Bedsores

 Nursing homes have a legal obligation to provide residents with adequate and prompt medical attention.
 Since bedsores are common among nursing home residents, especially ones who are confined to a bed or wheelchair, these injuries should be on the nursing home staff’s radar.